I want to use a multi-factor authentication (MFA) token with the AWS Command Line Interface (AWS CLI) to authenticate access to my AWS resources.

 Note: MFA activation for the root user affects only the root user credentials.
 Each IAM identity in your AWS account has its own MFA configuration.

-To activate MFA, see Secure your root user sign-in with MFA and MFA in IAM.
+To activate MFA, see Secure your root user sign-in with multi-factor authentication (MFA) and AWS multi-factor authentication in IAM.

 Resolution